Small Charities Dialogue Day

 Join the Alliance for our first ever Small Charities Day on Thursday 30 May to discuss the successes and challenges of working internationally in Scotland.
 As a small charity working internationally in Scotland, what keeps you up at night?
 How can donors and potential funders make their policies and programmes more accessible and appropriate for small charities?
 How can the Alliance help you to find solutions to the problems you face with the ever-changing operating environment for charities working internationally?

 The day will be an opportunity to share your good news stories and hear about the experiences of three small charities who will give presentations about their organisations’ work.
-It will also be an opportunity to input your views into an open and facilitated dialogue with donors and the Alliance about the challenges of the current operating environment.
+It will also be an opportunity to input your views into an open and facilitated dialogue with key donors including the Scottish Government, DFID and the People's Postcode Lottery, and to share with the Alliance your views on the challenges of the current operating environment.
 Finally, it will be an opportunity to network with other small charities across Scotland, learn from your peers about their practices and broker new connections with potential partners working in different contexts or countries.

 The challenges small charities face